-The required curriculum for the Certificate in Autism Spectrum Disorders comprises a 9 semester credit sequence of courses.
+The required curriculum for the Certificate in Autism Spectrum Disorders as an addition to a qualifying Minnesota Special Education teaching license comprises a 9 semester credit sequence of courses.
 For course sequence, request a program calendar from the Graduate School.

-Courses Semester Credit Hours SPED601 Characteristics of ASD 3 SPED611 Communication, Assessment, and Intervention of ASD 3 SPED612 ASD: Identification, Evaluation, Planning, and Consultation + 3 TOTAL Certificate in Autism Spectrum Disorde ers 9
+Courses Semester Cred it Hours SPED601 Characteristics of ASD 3 SPED611 Communication, Assessment, and Intervention for ASD 3 SPED612 ASD: Identification, Evaluation, Pla and Consultation anning, +3 TOTAL Certificate in Autism Spectrum n Disorders 9

-Teaching (Initial License) Programs: M.A., License
+Teaching (Initial License) Programs

+M.A., License